-The Office of Diversity, Inclusion, and Community Engagement (DICE) is led by Leslie Henderson, PhD, Associate Dean for Diversity and Inclusion, and Shawn O'Leary, Director of DICE.
+The Office of Diversity, Inclusion, and Community Engagement (DICE) is led by Stephanie White, MD, FAAP, Associate Dean for Diversity and Inclusion, and Shawn O'Leary, Director of DICE.
 Our efforts and students are supported by our DICE staff, students, and Student Affairs colleagues.

 Shawn has been working to create innovative programs in the social justice field for over twenty years since he first volunteered at the Spotted Eagle Elementary School in Duluth, Minnesota.
 He is a member of the Bois Forte Band of Ojibwe in Northern Minnesota where his family has harvested wild rice for generations.